-Dispelling Myth The DEA does NOT dictate what tests a practitioner must conduct. § The DEA does NOT require that a practitioner record diagnosis codes on prescription for a controlled substance.
-However, some states and insurance providers may choose to impose such limits.
+Dispelling Myth - The DEA does NOT dictate what tests a practitioner must conduct. - § The DEA does NOT require that a practitioner record diagnosis codes on prescription for a controlled substance. - However some States and insurance providers may choose to impose such requirements.

-§ They must be issued by a DEA registered practitioner.
-21 C.F.R. § 1306.03(a) § Prescriptions must be issued for a legitimate medical purpose.
+§ A controlled substance prescription must be issued by a DEA registered practitioner.
+21 C.F.R. § 1306.03(a) § A controlled substance prescription must be issued for a legitimate medical purpose.
 21 C.F.R.
 1306.04(a)

-§ Prescriptions must be issued in the usual course of professional practice.
+§ A controlled substance prescription must be issued in the usual course of professional practice.
 21 C.F.R.
 1306.04(a) The signing of a prescription can not be delegated

-Preparing a Prescription Where an oral order is not permitted, paper prescriptions shall be written with ink or indelible pencil, typewriter, or printed on a computer printer and shall be manually signed by the practitioner.
-A computer-generated prescription that is printed out or faxed by the practitioner must be manually signed.
-21 C.F.R. § 1306.(d)
+Preparing a Prescription "Where an oral order is not permitted, paper prescriptions shall be written with ink or indelible pencil, typewriter, or printed on a computer printer and shall be manually signed by the practitioner.
+A computer-generated prescription that is printed out or faxed by the practitioner must be manually signed."
+21 C.F.R. § 1306.(d) § A controlled substance prescription cannot be signed by some type of device that generates an electronic signature.

 § A prescription may not be written to obtain office stock for general dispensing.
+21 C.F.R.
+1306.04(b)